a43nigam/tfn/tfn/README.md

 # Token Field Network (TFN) Training Guide

+This repository contains a **streamlined** implementation of Token Field Networks (TFN).

+• **UnifiedTFN** – a single, fully-parameterised PyTorch module that covers *all* 1-D sequence use-cases (classification, regression, time-series) via a simple `task` flag.
+• **ImageTFN** – the dedicated 2-D / image variant.
+• **EnhancedTFN** – an optional research variant that augments UnifiedTFN with *field interference*, *dynamic propagation*, and *physics-inspired* constraints.
+Enable via `--model enhanced_tfn_classifier` (classification) or by passing `use_enhanced=True` to `UnifiedTFN`.

+Legacy wrappers such as `TFNClassifier`, `TFNRegressor`, and `tfn.model.tfn_2d.*` remain as *thin aliases* for backward compatibility but will be removed in a future release.

-This repository contains a comprehensive implementation of Token Field Networks (TFN) with support for multiple datasets and model architectures.
-TFN replaces attention with continuous field projection, evolution, and sampling.
+TFN replaces attention with continuous field projection, evolution, and sampling; the new unified design eliminates code duplication while preserving full CLI configurability.

 ## 🚀 Quick Start